Omar Abdulrahman: 2011 AFC Asian Cup

 Abdulrahman was the youngest player in the UAE squad and seventh youngest player of the tournament.
 In his first official match at an international competition against North Korea, Abdulrahman came on as a substitute for Ismail Matar in the 92nd minute in a 0–0 draw.
 In the third and last group stage match against Iran he came on as a substitute for Ali Al-Wehaibi in the 53rd minute in a 3–0 loss.

 2012 Summer Olympics

 Abdulrahman represented his country at the 2012 Summer Olympics in London.
 In the first match against Uruguay which his team lost 1–2.
-After the match Uruguayan Luis Suarez swapped jerseys with him.
+After the match Uruguayan Luis Suárez swapped jerseys with him.
 He also participated in the match against Great Britain which resulted in a loss 3–1 but he assisted the goal and as he did in Uruguay match he dominated the match.
 After the match in an interview with Manchester City's defender Micah Richards he said that Abdulrahman has a bright future ahead, to add to that Ryan Giggs went to him to the changing room and personally gave him his game shirt.